mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/docs/introduction.md

 The library supports any database that Dapper supports.
 However, the library has been [tested](https://github.com/mishael-o/Dapper.SimpleSqlBuilder/tree/main/src/Tests/IntegrationTests/SimpleSqlBuilder.IntegrationTests) against the latest versions of MSSQL, MySQL and PostgreSQL databases.

+## Share Your Feedback

+If you like the library, use it, share it, and give it a ⭐️ on GitHub.
+For any suggestions, feature requests, or issues feel free to create an [issue](https://github.com/mishael-o/Dapper.SimpleSqlBuilder/issues) on GitHub to help improve the library.

 ## Next Steps

 - [Quick Start](../index.md)